PauPie74/Other-projects/README.md

 ### SQL - Muzeum
 >June 2021

-A database for an imaginary museum made as part of database classes.
+A database for an imaginary museum made as a part of database classes.
 It consists of 3 SQL files:
 * create the tables
 * insert the data
 * procedures, functions, view, triggers